cjdbarlow/bedside-notebook/anaesthesia/regional/erector-spinae.md

 #Erector Spinae Plane Block

 Paraspinal fascial plane block, which:
-* Involves injecting LA deep to the erector spinae muscle and superficial to the tip of the transeverse process
+* Involves injecting LA deep to the erector spinae muscle and superficial to the tip of the transverse process
 Distant from the spine, paravertebral space, pleura and vessels.
 * Can be performed on anticoagulated patients